cloudflare/cloudflare-docs/content/hyperdrive/get-started.md

 {{<Aside type="note" header="Workers Paid plan required">}}

-Hyperdrive is available to all users on the [Workers paid plan](/workers/platform/pricing/#workers).
+Hyperdrive is available to all users on the [Workers Paid plan](/workers/platform/pricing/#workers).

 {{</Aside>}}